Sergiu Buș

-Sergiu Florin Buș (born 2 November 1992) is a Romanian professional footballer who plays as a forward for Liga I club Chindia Târgoviște, on loan from CFR Cluj.
+Sergiu Florin Buș (born 2 November 1992) is a Romanian professional footballer who plays as a forward for Liga I club Hermannstadt.

-Buș started out his career at CFR Cluj, and apart from his time with various teams in Romania has represented sides in Bulgaria, England, Italy and South Korea.

 Club career

+CFR Cluj

-Born in Cluj-Napoca, Buș began his senior career at CFR Cluj, where he totalled three goals from 19 Liga I appearances between 2009 and 2014.
-Whilst under contract with CFR, he was loaned out to Unirea Alba Iulia, Târgu Mureș, Gaz Metan Mediaș and Corona Brașov, respectively, before joining Bulgarian side CSKA Sofia on 7 July 2014.
-Buș scored his first goal for "the Reds" 20 days later, in an Eternal derby 2–0 win over Levski Sofia.
+Born in Cluj-Napoca, Buș began his senior career at CFR Cluj, where he totalled three goals from 19 Liga I appearances while playing sporadically between 2009 and 2014.
+Whilst under contract with CFR, he was loaned out to Liga II team Unirea Alba Iulia and Liga I teams Târgu Mureș, Gaz Metan Mediaș and Corona Brașov, respectively.

+CSKA Sofia

+On 7 July 2014, Sergiu Buș moved to Bulgarian side CSKA Sofia, under a two-year contract.
+He scored his first goal for "the Reds" 20 days later, in an Eternal derby 2–0 win over Levski Sofia.
 He repeated the feat on 25 October that year, netting the second in a 3–0 win.

+Sheffield Wednesday

 On 2 February 2015, Buș was signed by English club Sheffield Wednesday for an undisclosed fee.
 He registered his debut in the Football League Championship five days later, being brought on as a 63rd-minute substitute and obtaining the penalty converted by Will Keane for a 1–1 home draw with Cardiff City.
 He scored his only goal for Wednesday in a 1–1 draw with Huddersfield Town, on 4 April 2015.
 On 2 February 2016, Buș moved to Italian side Salernitana on loan for the remainder of the Serie B season.

 At the start of 2017, he returned to Romania and signed for Astra Giurgiu, for which he started in the Cupa României final 3–5 loss on penalties to FC Voluntari on 27 May.
 The following month, Levski Sofia confirmed the signing of Buș as a free agent.
 He played his second successive national cup final on 9 May 2018, as Levski lost 2–4 on penalties to Slavia Sofia.
 Buș was re-signed by Gaz Metan Mediaș for the 2019–20 Liga I season, and managed to score ten goals from 30 games in the competition, which inspired a move to FCSB.

 Buș did not adapt in Bucharest and was sold for a rumoured €450,000 to K League 1 team Seongnam, on 21 January 2021.
 On 13 December 2021, after less than a year in South Korea, it was announced that Buș rejoined his boyhood club CFR Cluj.